Mangere Clinical Team

 The Mangere Clinical Team is based at the Mangere Refugee Resettlement Centre, where all newly-arrived UN Quota refugees stay for 6 weeks upon arrival in New Zealand.
 The Centre is a one-stop-shop for refugees and a number of different organisations, including RASNZ, are on-site to support the resettlement process.

-Trauma, family separation or loss and culture shock impact heavily on many refugees and these issues can prevent people from successfully moving forward with their lives in New Zealand.
+Trauma, family separation or loss and culture shock impact heavily on many refugees and these issues can prevent people from successfully moving forward with their lives.
 We ensure that effective, culturally-sensitive mental health services are provided to incoming refugees to meet individual needs.

 Our team of psychologists, psychiatrists, body therapists, interpreters, psychotherapists and clinical nurses work with refugees and their families to identify and assess mental health concerns, provide counselling and psychological support, deliver health promotion programmes and make referrals to other appropriate community services.

 “I came to New Zealand as a refugee from Kurdistan, Iraq.
 Life as a refugee is not easy, regardless of which country you come from or where you land.
 Almost twenty years after arrival in New Zealand, I still identify with the refugee journey.
 Working at RASNZ gives me the sense that I can make a difference.
 Through my work as an interpreter I give hope to refugees – the hope that, through hard work and finding your voice, dreams can become your reality.”- Ari, Mangere Team Interpreter and former refugee

 Community Clinical Team